-Deep, dark, rich, chocolatey, and secretly healthy brownie batter dip, the original dessert hummus recipe!
+Deep, dark, rich, chocolatey, and secretly healthy brownie batter dip!

 Yes, even non-health-food eaters.